 Objectives: Allergy and parasitic infections are common causes of blood eosinophilia.
 Intestinal helminthiasis remains a major health problem in many developing countries.
 Eosinophils are effector immune cells against parasites.The study illustrates the prevalence of eosinophilia andintestinal helminthiasis among primary schoolchildren in WadiDhahr district, Sana’a governorate, Yemen.

 Subjects and methods: Four hundred and fourteen pupils were enrolled in this study.
 Blood and stool samples were collected from each pupil.
 Blood smears were stained with Giemsa stain and used for counting the eosinophils’ percentages.
-Stool samples were examined using Hoffman’s sedimentation method for presence of worms’ ova.
+Stool samples were examined using Hoffman’s sedimentation method for the presence of worms’ ova.

 Results: Eosinophilia was found in 134 (32%) of pupils; 86 (30%) males and 48 (37%) females.
 Infection with intestinal helminths occurred in 79 (19%) of students; 52 (18%) males and 27 (21%) females.
 Hymenolepiasis was the most common intestinal worms among schoolchildren (44; 10.6%).
 Eosinophilia was common among school children infected with intestinal worms (χ2 = 32.8,P<0.001).
 Eosinophilia was more frequent among children infected with Ascarislumbricoides,Hymenolepis nana and Enterobiusvermicularisthan other intestinal worms(χ2= 20.1, P<0.001; χ2= 16.1, P<0.001;χ2=8.4, P=0.007) respectively.